lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 {% endcallout %}

-Discussions on the new analysis tools that might be useful for the LHCb community are held in the [work package 4](https://lhcb-dpa.web.cern.ch/lhcb-dpa/wp4/index.html) of the Data Processing and Analysis project (DPA).
+Discussions on the new analysis tools that might be useful for the LHCb community are held in the [Work Package 4](https://lhcb-dpa.web.cern.ch/lhcb-dpa/wp4/index.html) of the Data Processing & Analysis project (DPA).

 ### Analysis Preservation